Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Abstract

 \section{Abstract}

-In order to mitigate some of the inefficiencies of Reinforcement Learning (RL), modular approaches composing different decision-making policies to derive agents capable of performing a variety of tasks have been proposed.
-The modules at the basis of these architectures are generally reusable, also allowing for "plug-and-play" integration.
-However, such solutions still lack the ability to process and integrate multiple types of information (knowledge), such as rules, sub-goals, and skills.
-We propose Augmented Modular Reinforcement Learning (AMRL) to address these limitations.
-This new framework uses an arbitrator to select heterogeneous modules and seamlessly incorporate different types of knowledge.
-Additionally, we introduce a variation of the selection mechanism, namely the Memory-Augmented Arbitrator, which adds the capability of exploiting temporal information.
-We evaluate the proposed mechanisms on established as well as new environments and benchmark them against prominent deep RL algorithms.
-Our results demonstrate the performance improvements that can be achieved by augmenting traditional modular RL with other forms of heterogeneous knowledge.
+Existing modular Reinforcement Learning (RL) architectures are generally based on reusable components, also allowing for ``plug-and-play'' integration.
+However, these modules are homogeneous in nature - in fact, they essentially provide policies obtained via RL through the maximization of individual reward functions.
+Consequently, such solutions still lack the ability to integrate and process multiple types of information (i.e., heterogeneous knowledge representations), such as rules, sub-goals, and skills from various sources.
+In this paper, we discuss several practical examples of heterogeneous knowledge and propose Augmented Modular Reinforcement Learning (AMRL) to address these limitations.
+Our framework uses a selector to combine heterogeneous modules and seamlessly incorporate different types of knowledge representations and processing mechanisms.
+Our results demonstrate the performance and efficiency improvements, also in terms of generalization, that can be achieved by augmenting traditional modular RL with heterogeneous knowledge sources and processing mechanisms.
+Finally, we examine the safety, robustness, and interpretability issues stemming from the introduction of knowledge heterogeneity.